 Below is a handout for students on the first day--it has some helpful suggestions and answers about some common procedures.

-To the right are a collection of anchor charts that answer the question "how do I..." or "what does my teacher mean by..."
+Below are a collection of anchor charts that answer the question "how do I..." or "what does my teacher mean by..."
 We will practice these skills in class, and students will have a copy of the charts if they have a question at home.